PatilMugdha/Firewall/README.md

 This assignment is to filter network packets using a set of rules.

 A)how you tested your solution
-The solution is tested using some test cases which include cases like-
+The solution is tested using some test cases which include-

 Block packets when-
 1. rule is not present,